howard8888/pycon-ca-2018/readme.md

 fragility of human working memory, and the limited resource we have there in processing new stimuli.

-Replace OOP (Object Oriented Programming) with HOP (Human Oriented Programming).
+Replace OOP (Object Oriented Programming) with what I call "Human Oriented Programming" ("HOP").

 -Must minimize anything that taxes the very limited human working memory.